gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 Next we need the service making the application publicly accessible.
 The type we choose is `LoadBalancer`.
-This automatically creates a fully configured LoadBalancer in OPenStack, and allows us to access the cluster.
+This automatically creates a fully configured LoadBalancer in OpenStack, and allows us to access the cluster.

 ```bash
 kubectl create service loadbalancer --dry-run --tcp=80 -o yaml nginx